boldbi/bold-bi-docs/docs/embedding-options/embedding-sdk/custom-theme-embedding.md

     ### How to apply custom theme using dashboard option

-    When you set custom theme for `dashboard` option, you need not to set custom theme value for `appearance` and `application` options.
+    When you choose a custom theme for the `dashboard` option, there is no need to set a custom theme value for the `appearance` and `application` options.

     ```js
     <body onload="embedSample()">